infotroph/efrhizo/efrhizo-log.md

 		- 0.15 for prairie.
 	See notes/unit-conversions.txt for details and citations.
 	* Script usage for the stan-vs-core plot: $(Rscript scripts/plot-stan-vs-core.R path/to/predmu2011-s4.csv path/to/predmu2011-s2.csv)... which is kinda ridiculous once I think about it because it means the path to the tractorcore data is hard-coded in the file but the path to the Stan data isn't.
 TODO: decide for real where Stan output lives, and fix this.

+## 2016-06-29

+	Overhauling manuscript draft.
+Added skeletons of intro and discussion (Think I like the topic sentences, but all paragraphs need more detail, and no citations at all yet)

+	Plotting tweaks:
+		* crop names instead of numbers in parameter plots.
+This means 2012-s6 error bars are no longer one panel over from their matching crop in other days.
+		* Much simpler legend in parameter plot
+		* Standard axis notation: "variable (units)", not "variable, units"
+		* Standardize on "ln(...)" not "log(...)".
+Feel ambivalent about this, may revisit it later.
+But I'll change all of them if I change any!
+		* Removed plot titles.
+		* For depth plots and parameter plot, moved legend inside frame of plot.
+		* Plot parameters by date rather than by paste(Year, Session), and identify sessions in depth plots by date rather than manually assigned month.
+		* N.B.
+All Stan plots are currently made from run rz_mctd_1466393993.
+Still no output committed into Git; really need to fix that soon.

+	Bunch of typo fixes & rearrangements, not itemized here.

+	Edits to to results and discussion per EHD comments on 20160623 draft.
+Mostly rearranging results to put biology before stats.

+	Sent this draft to Evan, asked mostly for his thoughts on whether intro and discussion structure make sense before I expand them.